New report: Promoting Competition in Digital Financial Services

-The event will feature a presentation of the report’s key findings, followed by a panel discussion bringing together leading experts from academia, international organisations, and public and financial authorities.
+Our launch event featured a presentation of the report’s key findings, followed by a panel discussion bringing together leading experts from academia, international organisations, and public and financial authorities.

 The emergence and growth of new digital financial services providers are reshaping competitive dynamics within financial systems, creating new opportunities for innovation, financial inclusion, and economic growth.
 Yet the benefits of increased competition do not arise automatically.